Abstract and concrete labour

 Abstract labour and concrete labour refer to a distinction made by Karl Marx in his critique of political economy.
-It refers to the difference between human labour in general as economically valuable worktime versus human labour as a particular activity that has a specific useful effect within the (capitalist) mode of production.
+It refers to the difference between human labour in general as economically valuable worktime versus human labour as a particular activity that has a specific useful effect.
+As discussed in this article, according to Marx abstract labour is a concept that was known and used already in ancient society, but it evolved across time, and is fully developed only in the market relations of industrial capitalism.